Steven Whittaker: International career

 Whittaker was a regular for the Scotland under-21 side.
 In October 2006, he was called up to the senior Scotland squad for a Euro 2008 qualifier against Ukraine, although he did not feature in the match.

 He was later named in the Scotland B team for a match against a Republic of Ireland B side on 20 November 2007.
 Whittaker started the game and played 68 minutes before being replaced by Ross McCormack.
 He had also featured in a goalless draw between the two sides in November 2006.

 Whittaker made his debut for the senior Scotland team on 12 August 2009 in a 4–0 defeat against Norway.
 His second cap came in a 2–0 win over Macedonia on 5 September 2009, when he replaced the injured Callum Davidson.

 Whittaker earned 31 caps for Scotland, with his international career spanning from 2009 to March 2016.
 He was dropped from the squad after losing his place at Norwich City but was recalled in August 2017.

 Coaching career

 Whittaker, who had been working as a coach at Dunfermline Athletic following his retirement as a player, was appointed joint interim manager—alongside Greg Shields—after the departure of Peter Grant in October 2021.
 Shields and Whittaker took charge of two matches before John Hughes was appointed as permanent manager.

 On 13 May 2022, Whittaker joined Fleetwood Town as assistant manager under his former Hibernian and Scotland teammate Scott Brown.
 The pair were dismissed by the club in September 2023.
 They reunited at Ayr United in January 2024, with Brown taking over as manager and Whittaker again serving as his assistant.

+Whittaker was appointed manager of Stirling Albion in May 2026.